 Design options for bathroom windows

-As you can see from the example on the right, one popular style for bathroom windows is to have plain opaque glass in each pane with just a strip around the edge left clear.
+As you can see from the example below, one popular style for bathroom windows is to have plain opaque glass in each pane with just a strip around the edge left clear.

-In another of our clients’ examples above, the bathroom windows with opaque glazing were fitted with glazing bars to match the rest of the windows in the property.
+In another of our clients’ examples (see top), the bathroom windows with opaque glazing were fitted with glazing bars to match the rest of the windows in the property.

 Bedroom windows less commonly have opaque glass than bathroom windows.
 However one option we have been asked to produce for our clients is to have opaque glass on the lower sash only, with regular glazing on the upper sash.
 This can also be an elegant option for hallways or other areas of a house where you would like a bit more privacy.